matheusbaptistella/intro-rev-and-pwn/part1-buffer-overflow/README.md

 example2.c:(.text+0x50): warning: the `gets' function is dangerous and should not be used.
 ```

-The compiler already warns us about the use of a unsafe function call to `gets`.
+The compiler already warns us about the use of a unsafe function call.
 This warning is because the `gets` function reads input from the `stdin` until the escape character is typed (ENTER).
 Lets run the executable:

 ```
 $ ./example